adhyaay-karnwal/patriot/README.md

-# Patriot 🤖
+# Patriot

 Patriot is an autonomous cybersecurity agent that thinks, plans, and learns as it works.
 It performs analysis using task planning, self-reflection, and real-time security data.

-(Image here)
+It's built specifically to help with CyberPatriot

 ## Overview

 Patriot takes complex cybersecurity questions and turns them into clear, step-by-step research plans.
 It runs those tasks using live security data, checks its own work, and refines the results until it has a confident, data-backed answer.

-It’s not just another chatbot.
+It’s not just a chatbot.
 It’s an agent that plans ahead, verifies its progress, and keeps iterating until the job is done.

 **Key Capabilities:**
 - **Intelligent Task Planning**: Automatically decomposes complex queries into structured research steps